Community Environmental Programs

 Student Action for a Sustainable Future

-Applications for the 2020-21 Student Action for a Sustainable Future (SASF) program are open from September 30 to November 20, 2020.
+Applications for the 2021-22 Student Action for a Sustainable Future (SASF) program are open for high school teachers.
 Connect your curriculum outcomes to important sustainability goals while providing project-based work, in class, online, or at home.
 Please apply online.

-Approved teachers will be contacted as early as November 1, 2020 and SASF programming can begin at this time.
+Approved high school teachers will be contacted in September and SASF programming can begin at this time.

 COVID-19 Response: Student Action for a Sustainable Future (SASF)

-Due to COVID-19, professional development and classroom support will be virtual or take place outdoors when possible.
+SASF will follow all COVID-19 protocols.
 Sustainability experts will support you and your students while you are in class, or with online and at-home learning when needed.

 To learn more, view our